BenSchr/Bikesharing-Geoanalysis/README.md

 # Bikesharing-Geoanalysis

-Crawled OpenData from a Bikesharing-Company and analysed it with the help of Python osmnx and folium
+Analysing crawled OpenData from a Bikesharing-Company with the help of Python osmnx and folium

 You will need the Pythonmodule [**OSMnx**](https://github.com/gboeing/osmnx) to perform the geolocation and calculate the routes.